bitwarden/passwordless-docs/src/guide/frontend/android.md

   android:resource="@xml/assetlinks" />
 ```

 In your application's `res/xml/assetlinks.xml`, you will then need to add the following content.
-This will tell our Android application where our `.well-known/assetlinks.json` file is hosted.
+This will tell our Android application where your `.well-known/assetlinks.json` file is hosted.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>